BioLaySumm 2025

 Datasets

-The data that will be used for the task is based on the PLOS and eLife datasets, published in [2].
-Each dataset consists of biomedical research articles ( including their technical abstracts) and their expert-written lay summaries.
-The lay summaries of each dataset also exhibit numerous notable differences in their characteristics - for more details, please refer to [2].
+The data that will be used for this task is based on the PLOS and eLife, published in [3].
+Each dataset consists of biomedical research articles (including their technical abstracts) and their expert-written lay summaries.
+The lay summaries of each dataset also exhibit numerous notable differences in their characteristics - for more details, please refer to [3].

 Evaluation

-For both subtasks, we will evaluate generated summaries across three aspects: Relevance, Readability, and Factuality.
-Each evaluation aspect will be composed of multiple automatic metrics:
+For Task 2, we will evaluate generated summaries across three aspects: Relevance, Clinical, and LLM-based metrics.
+Each evaluation aspect will be composed of one or more automatic metrics:

 Promising Research Directions